-However, this can often be easier said than done.
-The further away parents live from one another, the more complicated it can be to arrange for their children to travel to see each of them.
-Beyond the costs and travel logistics involved when sending a child abroad, there may also be a risk factor felt by one or both parents.
-One particular concern that a divorced parent may have when sending their child abroad to their co-parent's home country is that the co-parent will not comply with the custody agreement during the trip, whether it is by limiting the child's contact with the other parent or—in extreme cases—not allowing the child to return to their home after the trip.
+Beyond the costs and travel logistics of sending a child abroad, there may also be a risk factor felt by one co-parent.
+One particular concern that a divorced parent may have when sending their child abroad to their co-parent's home country is that the co-parent will not comply with the custody agreement during the trip, whether it is by limiting the child's contact with the other parent or—in extreme cases—not allowing the child to return to their co-parent.

 Ne Exeat Bonds

 As a way to help safeguard against these things from happening, a parent may ask to secure a Ne Exeat Bond prior to the trip.
 A Ne Exeat Bond is a form of surety bond that is used to help assure that the traveling parent will comply with the custody agreement while abroad with their child.

 While this bond is growing in popularity with divorced parents across the country, a judge might not always require it, especially if the traveling parent has a good history of complying with the divorce agreement.
 Once again, your attorney will have more details regarding Ne Exeat Bonds and if it would be an appropriate option for you to look into prior to your child's trip abroad.

 Plan for Fun